|

 - Universal Studios: Theme park related to movies

-- Venice: Beach-resort community; part of the city of LA; built by Abbot Kinney who tried to recreate Venice, Italy by making canals, most of which were later filled in; Venice Boardwalk; Muscle Beach
+- Venice: Chamber of Commerce of Beach-resort community; part of the city of LA; built by Abbot Kinney who tried to recreate Venice, Italy by making canals, most of which were later filled in; Venice Boardwalk; Muscle Beach

 - Warner Bros: Group tour of movie studio; Warner Bros.
 Museum; Burbank